 Want to feel in another world?
-The lava fields of Berserkjahraun Iceland is of my favorite places to visit in the Snaefellsnes peninsula.
-Is is a bit off the beaten track but an easy drive through between interestingly-shaped mountains and lava formations.
+The lava fields of Berserkjahraun Iceland is one of my favorite places to visit in the Snaefellsnes peninsula.
+Is is a bit off the beaten track but an easy drive between interestingly-shaped mountains and lava formations.
 Below is my guide to help you plan your visit with many photos of this amazing place.

 Navigate back to the complete Iceland Travel Guide

 This article contains affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-I drove one morning the whole road and enjoyed crossing path with very few vehicles, feeling alone in the place discovering the shapes and the contrasting colors along the way.
+I drove one morning the whole road and enjoyed crossing paths with very few vehicles, feeling alone in the place, discovering the shapes and the contrasting colors along the way.
 The next day I had better weather and decided to drive part of the road again (as I was limited in time) to see it with different light.
 So you see how much I enjoyed it